spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

   <br />

-While you wait for the cluster deployment process to complete, feel free to check out a video where we discuss the growing pains of using Kubernetes and how Palette can help your address these pain points.
+While you wait for the cluster deployment process to complete, feel free to check out the following video where we discuss the growing pains of using Kubernetes and how Palette can help you address these pain points.

 <br />